 Sunriver Bird Walks

 Join Tom Lawler for Saturday morning bird walks around Sunriver.
 With Tom’s keen eye and guidance, you will spot and learn to identify a variety of species found in the wetlands, meadows, and forests surrounding the Nature Center.
 Whether you are new to birding or an experienced birder, there is always something exciting to see through your binoculars!
-Registrations can be made at
+When this program resumes in the Spring registrations can be made at

 Birding For Preschoolers every Monday in Drake Park at 10 am